justplainstuff/plainstack/web/documentation/8-task-queue.md

 ## Defining Tasks

-Files in `app/tasks` that have a default export are considered tasks and they are automatically discovered.
+Tasks are defined in files within the `app/tasks` directory.
+Any file with a default export is automatically discovered as a task.

+Here's an example of a task definition:

 ```typescript
 // app/tasks/double-opt-in.ts
 import { eq } from "drizzle-orm";
 import { defineDatabaseTask } from "plainweb";
 import { database } from "~/app/config/database";